ymath-io/ymath.io/content/courses/calculus/sequences-and-series/taylor-series/index.md

 As an example, we'll try to find a "tangent" quadratic to the  function $f(x) = \sin(x).$

+## Using Derivatives to Mimic Behavior
-## Why do lines work?
+### Why do lines work?
 When we construct a line tangent to a function, we measure the slope (derivative) of the function at the tangent point, and assign that to the slope of the line.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI0NzU0NjAxLDE4Mjk5OTUwMSwxODEyND
+eyJoaXN0b3J5IjpbNjg3OTQ2ODk4LDE4Mjk5OTUwMSwxODEyND
 YwMDM1LC0xMTg2ODE5NTEzLC0xNzEzNzQwNTYxLC0xMTc5NjQ5
 NzM3LC0yNzI3ODQ4OTQsMTE3ODg1ODIxLC05OTU2OTI5NzMsLT
 ExNzQxMDA2MzVdfQ==